 History of Robotics

-The prototype for the da Vinci® robot was designed by the United States military with the hope of allowing surgeons to operate on wounded soldiers from a safe distance.
+The prototype for the da Vinci® robot was designed by the United States military and NASA with the hope of allowing surgeons to operate on wounded soldiers from a safe distance.
 Unfortunately, this goal was abandoned because the robot was not sufficiently portable for use in this capacity.
-Subsequently, the technology was sold to a private company (Intuitive Surgical) who adapted it for application in an operating theatre and developed an instrument that has become the most advanced tool in a surgeon's armamentarium.
+Subsequently, the technology was sold to a private company (Intuitive Surgical) who adapted it for application in an operating theatre and developed an instrument that has become the most advanced tool in a surgeon’s armamentarium.

 By integrating robotic technology with surgeon skill, the da Vinci® Surgical System enables surgeons to perform surgery in a manner never before experienced.
 It has improved and magnified the visibility and enabled considerably enhanced precision.

 What are the Components of the Da Vinci System?

 The Surgeon Console, which contains the master controls our surgeons use to manipulate the EndoWrist Instruments.

 The InSiteTM Vision System, which gives surgeons a true 3-D view of the surgical field.